Discounted Dining in Dorking

-Announcing the full list of 22 participating Dorking venues, DTP’s Charlotte Whitaker continues: “Eat Out to Help Out will benefit the whole town and I urge residents and visitors alike to fully engage, making the most of eating out more often – and paying less! – in a variety of fabulous Dorking venues.
+Announcing the full list of 22 participating Dorking venues, DTP’s Manager continues: “Eat Out to Help Out will benefit the whole town and I urge residents and visitors alike to fully engage, making the most of eating out more often – and paying less! – in a variety of fabulous Dorking venues.
 As the scheme is Government funded, it’s a win-win for diners and the businesses taking part, who literally stretch from one end of the town to the other!”

 - Arto Restaurant